Learning (Psychology)

 2) Serial Position Effect

-To support you taking breaks, the Serial Position Effect also comes in handy.
-According to the Serial Position Effect, you are more likely to remember the things at the beginning (the primacy effect) and the end (the recency effect) of a list.
-When you break up your study session into multiple sessions, there will be more beginning and endings for you to remember.
+The Serial Position Effect also comes in handy to support you in taking breaks.
+According to the Serial Position Effect, you are likelier to remember the things of a list at the beginning (the primacy effect) and the end (the recency effect).
+When you break up your study session into multiple sessions, you will have more beginnings and endings to remember.

 3) Von Restorff Effect

 Also called the isolation effect, the Von Restorff effect makes us notice things that stand out.
-If you’re wanting to learn quicker so you can go to a party and ace your test, try making the hardest cirriculum stand out.
-For example, you could draw in a sketchbook doodles that have to do with what you’re studying.
-Wanting to remember Piaget’s cognitive developmental ages in order?
+If you want to learn quicker to attend a party and ace your test, try making the most challenging curriculum stand out.
+For example, you could draw sketchbook doodles that relate to your study.
+Do you want to remember Piaget's cognitive developmental ages in order?
 Draw 4 kids, each with exaggerated features:

-Sensorimotor kid: This kid is a baby with huge hands.
+Sensorimotor kid: This kid is a baby with giant hands.

-Concrete Operational kid: This kid is a teenager with acne who is stubborn, yet can argue well.
-Every argument they participate in, a new pimple pops up.
+Concrete Operational kid: This kid is a teenager with acne who is stubborn yet can argue well.
+With every argument they participate in, a new pimple pops up.

-Formal operational kid: This kid has a suit and tie on, and is contemplating physics.
+Formal operational kid: This kid has a suit and tie and contemplates physics.

-In each of these images, you are making something stand out, and by doing so, you’re more able to remember these ridiculous images.
+In each of these images, you are making something stand out; by doing so, you can remember these ridiculous images more.

 4) Sleep

 We all know that sleep is very important in storing information in your long-term memory.
-It also plays an important role in the process of learning.
+It also plays a vital role in the process of learning.
 But what exactly does it mean to get good sleep?

 • Falling asleep within 30 minutes you did last night